Winner of the Modern Law Awards

 Imposing one type of sentence rather than another: for example, you may be given a fine or community sentence in the place of a custodial sentence.

-Multiple summary offences: The general rule is that when dealing with more than one summary offence committed by one defendant, the Magistrates’ Court can only sentence you for six months’ imprisonment in total.
+Multiple summary offences: The general rule is that when dealing with more than one summary offence committed by one defendant, the Magistrates’ Court can only sentence you for twelve months’ imprisonment in total.
 If you plead guilty, you may still be given this maximum six month sentence.
 However, the court may make a modest additional reduction to the overall sentence to acknowledge your guilty plea.

 Keeping an either way offence in the Magistrates’ Court: If you plead guilty at the Magistrates’ Court, the sentence reduction that you are awarded may mean that the magistrate has adequate sentencing powers to keep the case within the Magistrates’ Court for sentencing.
 The magistrate must apply the appropriate sentence reduction, and then determine whether they have the jurisdiction to sentence the offence, or whether it must be committed for sentence to the Crown Court.